 Keep a stable balance of salts and other substances in the blood

-Produce erythropoietin, a hormone that aids the formation of red blood cells
+Produce erythropoietin.
+This is a hormone that aids the formation of red blood cells.

 The kidneys remove urea from the blood through tiny filtering units called nephrons.
-There are about one million nephrons in each kidney, located in the medulla and the cortex.
+There are about 1 million nephrons in each kidney.
+They are located in the medulla and the cortex.
 Each nephron consists of a ball formed of small blood capillaries, called a glomerulus, and a small tube called a renal tubule.

 Urea, together with water and other waste substances, forms the urine as it passes through the nephrons and down the renal tubules of the kidney.
-Urine collects in the calyces and renal pelvis and moves into the ureter, where it flows down into the bladder.
+Urine collects in the calyces and renal pelvis and moves into the ureter.
+From the ureter, it flows down into the bladder.

-In addition to filtering waste from the blood and assisting in the balance of fluids and other substances in the body, the kidneys perform other vital functions.
+In addition to filtering waste from the blood and assisting in the balance of fluids and other substances in the body, the kidneys perform other important functions.
 These functions include:

 Production of hormones that help to regulate blood pressure and heart function